Motivation

 Differentiated services is the practice of setting marks on various types of data flows, to allow the router to give preferential service to certain types of traffic.
 A common scheme is to give VoIP calls first-priority access to the bandwidth, then video conferencing, then gaming, and then to dump everything else into a bulk-download bucket.

-Since I don’t bother with any of that cleverness here on my home LAN, I tell CAKE to try its best without any hints from me.
+Thus my choice to tell CAKE to try its best without any hints from me.
 It works well in my testing.

 NAT